DDMAL/Paco_classifier/README.md

 # Mode of use for training the model

-There are two options:
-  * Through the module **fast_calvo_easy_training.py**.
+Through the module **fast_training_local.py**.
 The parameters should be provided by console.
-  * Through the script **script_run_training.sh**.
-The parameters should be provided within this script, by modifying the corresponding values.

-Both are ready for receiving different parameters.
+The possible parameters are:
   * **-psr** `Path to the folder with the original images.` (**Default:** *datasets/images*)
   * **-prg** `Path to the folder with the mask regions.` (**Default:** *datasets/regions*)
   * **-pbg** `Path to the folder with the background ground-truth data.` (**Default:** *datasets/layers/background*)